 How to tie a cravatBy Dinner suit team

 Cravats have been around for centuries and more recently have become a popular accessory to compliment morning wear at weddings.
-The Dinner-suit team personally believe a self-tied cravat really speaks volumes at a formal event and as such we have pulled together a visual step-by-step guide on how to correctly tie a cravat from scratch.
+The Dinner-suit team personally believe a self-tied cravat really speaks volumes at a formal event or wedding and as such we have pulled together a visual step-by-step guide on how to correctly tie a cravat from scratch.
+Moss Bros have a great collection of cravat and waistcoat packages – just use their product selection functionality.

 Tying a cravat